Joan Pelico, Chief of Staff

 City Hall Office

 Paul is responsible for all communications from the Council Office, including press releases, press advisories, newsletters, website and media relations.

 In years past, Paul has worked in three other City Council Offices (CDs 2, 8 and 14) and for Assembly District 42, serving in various capacities – press deputy, legislative deputy and field deputy.
 As a journalist, he was honored with a “Best Feature Story” award from the California Newspaper Publishers Association for a history of Central Avenue.
 A veteran of many community causes, Paul serves on the Silver Lake Neighborhood Council, which he has co-chaired, and is a founder of the North East Central Alliance of Neighborhood Councils.

-Christopher is responsible for planning, land use and development issues in the Westside portion of the district.
+Shawn is responsible for planning, land use and development issues in the Westside portion of the district.
 He is a council office liaison to the Planning Department and monitors the Planning & Land Use Management Committee for the Councilmember.

 Joel Lyle, Legislative Deputy

 Joel serves as the Councilmember's liaison to the organized labor community.

 Joel recently joined the public sector after having spent more than 30 years working with and for the labor movement as a benefits coordinator and director.
 He prides himself on having created and managed both health care and consumer benefits that provided cost savings and affordable services to thousands of members of the working class.
 Joel is a native Californian, and graduated from UCLA with a degree in Economics.
 He serves on several labor committees, is a delegate to the Los Angeles County Federation of Labor, and recently was elected to the Granada Hills South Neighborhood Council.